 Failures in governance and/or management - the risk in this area arises from potential failure to effectively manage the Academy's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks through assurances by independent agents and regular scrutiny of monthly reports and forecasting.

-Reputational - the continuing success of the Academy is dependent on continuing to attract applicants in sufficient numbers by maintaining the highest educational standards whilst maintaining the core pupil centric ethos of the school that children must receive a fully rounded education, which provides them with the opportunity to succeed wherever their strengths and skills may lie, and which ultimately develops happy and confident children, who possess the attributes they will require to succeed in adult life.
-We are not simply preparing children for SATs assessments - we are preparing them for their life ahead.
-To mitigate this risk Trustees ensure that pupil success and achievement is closely monitored and reviewed in line with the school improvement plan.
+Reputational - the risk is that the Academy fails to attract sufficient numbers of applicants by maintaining the highest educational standards whilst maintaining the core pupil centric ethos of the school that children must receive a fully rounded education.
+To mitigate this risk Trustees ensure that pupil success and achievement is closely monitored and reviewed in line with the school improvement plan to ensure school data meets high expectations.